medic/cht-docs/content/en/apps/guides/database/rdbms-from-windows.md

 ---
-title: "Conncting to RDBMS from Windows"
+title: "Connecting to RDBMS from Windows"
 linkTitle: "RDBMS from Windows"
 weight:
 description: >